Human rights in Malaysia: Security Offences (Special Measures) Act 2012

-Peaceful Assembly Act
+Peaceful Assembly Act 2012

 The Peaceful Assembly Act replaced Section 27 of the Police Act, which required police permits for large gatherings.
-Under the new law, such permits are not necessary.
-Instead, organisers must give the police ten days' notice of any planned gathering, after which the police will reply, outlining any restrictions they wish to place on the gathering.
-The new act forbids street protest, prohibits persons under 15 from taking part in gatherings, prohibits persons under 21 from organising them, and bars them from taking place near schools, mosques, airports, railway stations, and other designated places.
+Under the Peaceful Assembly Act, such permits are not necessary.
+Instead, organisers must give the police five days' notice (previously ten days' notice before 2019) of any planned gathering, after which the police will reply, outlining any restrictions they wish to place on the gathering.
+This Act prohibits persons under 15 from taking part in gatherings, prohibits persons under 21 from organising them, and bars them from taking place near schools, mosques, airports, railway stations, and other designated places.
 Though touted as a reform of Section 27 of the Police Act, the Peaceful Assembly Act has been severely criticised by the political opposition and others as more restrictive than the legislation it replaced, with one opposition leader saying that the it gives "absolute powers to the police."

+In 2019, this Act was amended by the Pakatan Harapan government formed after the 2018 General Election, which saw the notice period for organisers planning peaceful protests shortened from ten days to five days, and the ban on street protest was also abolished.
+Offences under Section 9 and 15 of this Act were also converted to compoundable offences with a RM5000 fine, which is not classified as a crime and parliamentarians found to have violated these sections would not lose their seats or eligibility to contest in election.

 ASEAN human-rights declaration

 In November 2012, Prime Minister Najib Razak signed the first human rights declaration by the ASEAN nations, an action that officially committed Malaysia "to its first foreign convention to promote fair treatment of every individual irrespective of race, religion and political opinion."
 This signing, it was noted, took place at a time when Malaysia had "come under close international scrutiny for its alleged mishandling of several recent human rights issues," including crackdowns on two major pro-democracy protests in July 2011 and April 2012.
 The Human Rights Commission of Malaysia expressed its disappointment that the declaration permits "restrictions to be made on grounds wider than what are accepted internationally," and pointed especially to General Principle 7, "which declares on the one hand, that all human rights are universal, indivisible, interdependent and interrelated, recognises on the other, that Member States may take into consideration their political, economic, legal, socio-cultural, and historical backgrounds in the realisation of human rights in their countries."